 Because of the importance of attendance, Boards are encouraged to increase communication with parents and providers by using some or all of the following suggestions to help avoid excessive absence issues:

-After each written absence notice is sent, add the child’s name and number of absences to the case in TWIST Counselor Notes.
+After each written absence notice is sent, add the child’s name and number of absences to the case notes in the child care case management system.

-Ensure that written notices include the following information:

-The parent must contact Child Care Services immediately to provide documentation of child’s chronic illness or disability or of a court-ordered custody or visitation agreement so absence count may be corrected.

-Child care services may be terminated if a child has more than 40 unexplained absences.

 Follow-up with the parent after each warning letter is sent by using his or her preferred contact method—calls, text, and/or email.

-Clearly document in TWIST Counselor Notes all communications regarding absences separate from contact for other reasons with a specific subject line (for example, Absences Follow-Up).
+Clearly document in the child care case management system all communications regarding absences separate from contact for other reasons with a specific subject line (for example, Absences Follow-Up).

-Document written provider notifications of the child’s absences (include the child’s name and number of absences) in TWIST Counselor Notes.
+Document written provider notifications of the child’s absences (include the child’s name and number of absences) in the child care case management system.

-Encourage the provider to have the parent contact regarding unexplained absences.
+Encourage the provider to have the parent contact CCS regarding unexplained absences.

-Document at least 15 days before termination of services that written notification was sent to the parent with the right to appeal in TWIST Counselor Notes.
+Document at least 15 days before termination of services that written notification was sent to the parent with the right to appeal in the child care case management system.

-At initial eligibility and redetermination, specifically state in TWIST Counselor Notes that staff discussed, and the parent signed a disclosure stating that the parent is required to report daily attendance and absences.
+At initial eligibility and redetermination, specifically state in the child care case management system that staff discussed, and the parent signed a disclosure stating that the parent is required to report daily attendance and absences.

 Encourage providers to post reminders about the importance of regular attendance on the health and well-being of the child.